jbatnozic/Hobgoblin/Overlays/README.md

 ## Directories
 Here you will find:
+- **GridGoblin:** An Overlay for games in 2D grid-based environments.
 - **SPeMPE:** An Overlay for peer-to-peer multiplayer games with graphics displayed in a single window.